-The Black In Fashion Council Is Here To Hold Brands Accountable
+The Black In Fashion Council Is Here To Hold The Industry Accountable

-Over the last month, following the deaths of George Floyd, Breonna Taylor, and more Black people by the police, businesses across industries have experienced a reckoning — one that is holding companies accountable for their racist treatment of members of the Black community.
+Over the last month, following the deaths of George Floyd, Breonna Taylor, and more Black people at the hands of the police, businesses across industries have experienced a reckoning — one that is holding companies accountable for their racist treatment of members of the Black community.
 One industry, in particular, has been called out for its discriminatory practices toward Black people: fashion.
 But simply allowing problematic leaders to quietly step down from their positions of power at fashion media companies, publications, and brands isn’t enough.
 Black people in fashion — along with the customers and fellow employees who support them — are demanding more action be taken to provide them with the kinds of opportunities they have missed out on for far too long.

 Advertisement

 Following this, Teen Vogue’s Editor-in-Chief Lindsay Peoples Wagner and founder of Sandrine Charles Consulting, Sandrine Charles, created the Black in Fashion Council.
-With members of the board including stylist and costume designer Shiona Turini, GQ’s deputy fashion director Nikki Ogunnaike, and the founder of Harlem’s Fashion Row Brandice Daniel, among others, according to Vogue, it was created to hold brands — most of which have announced in the last month elaborate plans for increased levels of diversity company-wide — accountable and to ensure that the claims being made today will continue to be followed with a close eye tomorrow (and beyond).
+With members of the board including stylist and costume designer Shiona Turini, GQ’s deputy fashion director Nikki Ogunnaike, and the founder of Harlem’s Fashion Row Brandice Daniel, among others, according to Vogue, it was created to hold companies — most of which have announced in the last month plans for increased levels of diversity company-wide — accountable and to ensure that the claims being made today will continue to be followed with a close eye tomorrow (and beyond).

 View this post on Instagram